 Included in the financial statements for the Office for Financial Services are all assets and liabilities of the Archdiocese of Philadelphia Deposit and Loan Program Trust Fund ("Deposit and Loan Program Trust" or "D&L").
 The Deposit and Loan Program Trust is a separate legal entity that provided a deposit and loan program for the benefit of parishes to assure continuation of the ecclesial goals of the Archdiocese and the parishes.
 Parish funds on deposit in the D&L currently earn interest at a rate of 1.25%.
 Historically these funds have been loaned to other parishes for construction and other projects.
-As noted at the asterisk () below effective on February 17, 2017, the trustees of the D&L instituted a moratorium on accepting deposits, opening new accounts, and making new loans.
+Effective on February 17, 2017, the trustees of the D&L instituted a moratorium on accepting deposits, opening new accounts, and making new loans.